Have a literary Christmas!

 The Tailor of Gloucester is a children’s book written and illustrated by Beatrix Potter.
 It’s about a tailor in Gloucester who gets sick and is unable to complete a waistcoat commissioned by the mayor for his wedding on Christmas Day.

 However, on Christmas morning the tailor enters his shop to discover that the waistcoat was finished by the grateful mice he saved from his cat.
-You can read it online here, or you can purchase the fully illustrated book here.
-In addition, you can watch a beautiful adaptation on YouTube:
+You can purchase the fully illustrated book here.
+In addition, you can listen to the story being read on YouTube:

 5. A Christmas Inspiration by Lucy Maud Montgomery